 Mercedes Models Maintenance Costs

-Keep in mind that different Mercedes models have different maintenance schedules.
+As said, different Mercedes models have different maintenance schedules.
 Be sure to read your owner’s manual or inquire from your nearest Mercedes to plan accordingly.
 Remember failure to follow these schedules may nullify your warranty.
-But also, it is in the best interest of your car’s durability to service it regularly.
+But also, it is in the best interest of your car’s durability to service it on time; it really does pay off.

 |Mercedes Model||Annual repair cost (average over 10 years)|